Khurram Khan Panni

-Khurram Khan Panni had served as the Chief Whip of the East Pakistan Provincial Assembly and former Ambassador to Pakistan.
+Khurram Khan Panni (16 November 1921 – 25 January 1997) was the Chief Whip of the East Pakistan Provincial Assembly.
+He served as an ambassador of Pakistan to Argentina, Philippines, and Kenya, and as the first ambassador of the newly independent Bangladesh to Indonesia.

-Early life and education
+Background and education

-Khurram Khan Panni was born in 1921, to the Bengali Muslim family known as the Zamindars of Karatia.
-His father, Masud Ali Khan Panni, was descended from a Pashtun belonging to the Panni tribe, who had migrated from Afghanistan to Bengal in the 16th century where the family became culturally assimilated.
+Khurram Khan Panni was born on 16 November 1921 to Masud Ali Khan Panni.
+His grandfather, Wajed Ali Khan Panni, was the zamindar of Karatia from the present day Tangail District region of Bangladesh.
+The family descended from a Pashtuns belonging to the Panni tribe, who had migrated from Afghanistan to Bengal in the 16th century.
+His maternal grandfather was Abdul Halim Ghaznavi, for whom he worked as a private secretary.

-He studied at St. Paul's School, Darjeeling, St. Xavier's Collegiate School, and Presidency University.
+Panni studied at St. Paul's School, Darjeeling, St. Xavier's Collegiate School, and Presidency College, Kolkata.

 Career

 Panni was elected to Bengal Legislative Assembly in 1946 but was unseated as he was underage, below 25.
 Later he contested in the January 1948 by-election from Tangail against Abdul Hamid Khan Bhasani but his nomination was terminated as he hid his real age from the authority.

-He contested the April 1949 election from the same area as a Muslim League candidate against former Muslim League politician Shamsul Huq.
+Panni contested the April 1949 election from the same area as a Muslim League candidate against former Muslim League politician Shamsul Huq.
 On 26 April 1949, he lost the election to Huq for representing Nagarpur, Mirzapur and Basail.

 In 1954, Panni lost the election to Sheikh Mujibur Rahman, candidate of the United Front.

 In 1962, Panni was elected to the East Pakistan Provincial Assembly and went on to become whip of the ruling party.

 In 1963, Panni was appointed the High Commissioner of Pakistan to Kenya.

-During Bangladesh Liberation war, Panni served as the ambassador of Pakistan to the Philippines in 1971.
+During Bangladesh Liberation War, Panni served as the ambassador of Pakistan to the Philippines in 1971.
 He declared allegiance to Bangladesh during the war along with two other Bengali Pakistan ambassadors, Abdul Momin and Abul Fateh.

 In 1974, Panni was appointed the ambassador of Bangladesh to Indonesia.
 He retired in 1975 and moved to Seattle, Washington, United States.

-Personal life

-Panni was the grandson of Wajed Ali Khan Panni, the zamindar of Karatia Zamindari.
-His maternal grandfather was Abdul Halim Ghaznavi, for whom he worked as a Private secretary.